Too little, too late? Mexico unveils $26 bln coronavirus stimulus

 "Efficiency, honesty and austerity will allow us to increase the budget to strengthen social programs and critical projects by 622,556 million pesos ($25.6 billion)," Lopez Obrador said at his regular morning news conference.
 The announced package was short on details, but appeared to go far beyond the $2.5 billion he last week said the government was preparing to inject into the economy in May.

-However, the plan was met with some skepticism after criticism of his reluctance to support businesses and jobs with aggressive relief measures.
-The private sector and economists warn the economy risks deep recession without major support.
-Nikhil Sanghani, an economist at London-based Capital Economics, called Lopez Obrador's announcement a welcome sign he may be ditching frugality, but warned that at around 3% of GDP the package was far smaller than the fiscal support enacted in other emerging markets.
+Nikhil Sanghani, an economist at London-based Capital Economics, warned the economy still risked deep recession without greater support.
+He said that at around 3% of GDP the package was far smaller than the fiscal stimulus enacted in other emerging markets.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)